COVID-19 vaccinations: Employee rights in the workplace

 Is remote working here to stay in the UK?

-COVID’s impact has dramatically impacted working patterns in the UK, and many employees have been working from home for most of the last eleven months.
+COVID’s impact has dramatically impacted the working patterns of millions of employees in the UK, and many employees have been working from home for most of the last twelve months.

 Before the pandemic, remote working was relatively unheard of in the UK.
 However, it appears that it is here to stay in the post-COVID world as many businesses don’t feel the need to rush back into the office.